tueimage/essential-skills/python-essentials.md

 words = sentence.split(' ')
 ```

-and a `find` method, that returns the index of the first occurence of a series of characters in a string
+and a `find` method, that returns the index of the first occurence of a series of characters in a string:

 ```python
 sentence = 'The quick brown fox jumped over the lazy dog'